nhsx/skunkworks-renal-health-prediction/_sources/index.rst.txt

-C308 NHS AI Predictive Renal Health PoC
+Predictive Renal Health
 ==========================================

 .. note::

    This project is under development.

-This documentation covers work towards delivery of the C308: NHS AI Predictive Renal Health PoC commision, completed by Roke Manor Research Ltd.
+This documentation covers work towards delivery of the Predictive Renal Health commission, completed by Roke Manor Research Ltd.

 .. toctree::
    :maxdepth: 2